-We also measure the latency to complete the protection request, from the time the application issues the request until the kernel thread protects the page while performing 1 M inserts of 8 B keys and 256 B values (Figure 6).
-Using Linux high resolution timers we can achieve low latencies (50 μ s on average) at the expense of throughput: the overhead for the 10 μ s kernel thread wait time is 6.5×-up from 1.18× with the 40 ms wait time, but still smaller than that of synchronous memory protection.
+We also measure the latency to complete a protection request from the time the application issues the request until the kernel thread protects the page.
+Figure 9 show a CDF of asynchronous mprotect performance with 1 M inserts of 8 B keys and 256 B values into the B+ tree.
+Using Linux high resolution timers we can achieve low latencies (50 $\mu$ s on average) at the expense of throughput: the slowdown of low latency asynchronous mprotect is $7.9\times$ -up from $1.72\times$ for the high latency async mprotect, but still smaller than that of synchronous mprotect (9 $\times$ ).